El Camino Francés

 El Carnaval

 There are many different festivals and celebrations in Spain, both national and regional, and even local.
-Back in December I wrote about la Navidad (Christmas), which takes place between diciembre and enero.
+Back in December I wrote about la Navidad (Christmas).
 Febrero (February) is the month of el Carnaval (Carnival).
+Carnival in Spain is celebrated with costumes, parades and, in some cases, traditional food.

-So, if you are planning to walk during Carnaval, make sure you stay away from the noisiest areas in town (or that you have a good pair of tapones para los oídos aka earplugs!).
-Or… you could also take a break and join in the celebrations!
+So, if you are planning to walk during Carnaval, make sure you stay away from the noisiest areas in town if you want a good night’s sleep.
+If that’s not possible, get yourself a good pair of tapones para los oídos (earplugs!).
+Or… you could take a break and join in the celebrations!

 The desfiles will disrupt traffic and even general walking around town, so it might be a good idea to find out in advance if/when there will be one (mostly between Saturday and Tuesday and quite likely one on Ash Wednesday to finish off the celebrations).

-• Apart from traffic disruptions, you may also want to keep in mind that there might be some festivos (public holidays).
+Apart from traffic disruptions, you may also want to keep in mind that there might be some public holidays.
 There are no national public holidays during the el Carnaval, so I can’t give you specific dates.
-But there is likely to be some local festivo here or there.
+But there is likely to be some local holiday here or there.
 Try to find out and plan (your shopping in particular) accordingly.

 If there is a celebration, there is comida (food) associated to it.
 El Carnaval is not an exception.
 As I mentioned before, Carnaval is a period of excess, and it’s right before the beginning of Lent.
 This excess is reflected in the food, too.